Zatttch/ghostdance/README.md

 You can talk what you want or need at this [repo issues](https://github.com/iacchus/ghostdance/issues), we are not picky on that.

+## What is Coming Next?
+(To Do)

+* I need to develop tag context
+* I need to develop author context
+* I need to develop social links

+Apart of these things, and also to supply more decoration for asciidoc elements, the template is ready to use.

 ## License

 ```